GrayedFox/multidict/README.md

 - ALT+SHIFT+A: add a word to your personal dictionary
 - ALT+SHIFT+D: delete a word from your personal dictionary
 - ALT+SHIFT+UP: rotate the word carousel up
-- ALT+SHIFT+DOWN: rotate the word carousel down!
+- ALT+SHIFT+DOWN: rotate the word carousel down
-- ALT+SHIFT+LEFT: close the carousel without choosing a word suggestion
+- ALT+SHIFT+LEFT: cancel cycling through words without choosing a word suggestion
-- ALT+SHIFT+RIGHT: same behaviour as left, this will close the suggestions list without choosing one
+- ALT+SHIFT+RIGHT: same behaviour as left, this will cancel suggestions without choosing one

-> Note: you can, if you so choose, change the shortcuts for adding and removing words from your personal dictionary from the main settings of the addon:
+> Note: you can, if you so choose, change the shortcuts for adding and removing words from your personal dictionary from the main settings of the add-on:

 1. Click the Firefox burger menu button
-2. Click `Addons` and then select `Extensions` (if the extensions view is not already open)
+2. Click `Add-ons` and then select `Extensions` (if the extensions view is not already open)
 3. To the right of Manage your Extensions is a cogwheel/settings icon.
 Click is and choose `Manage Extension Shortcuts`
-4. You should now see Multidict and any other addon shortcut options listed
+4. You should now see Multidict and any other add-on shortcut options listed
 5. Click inside the text box that lists the current short cut combination to start recording the shortcut combination you would like to use.